rocher-ros/co2_domains_publication/README.md

 Author of the script and contact email: Gerard Rocher-Ros (g.rocher.ros@gmail.com)

-Before running the script, dowload the datasets in the public repositories:
+Before running the script, dowload the datasets in the public repository:

-The datasets required can be found freely in the Swedish National Data Service: https://doi.org/10.5878/pxa2-vy55
+The datasets required can be downloaded freely in the Swedish National Data Service: https://doi.org/10.5878/pxa2-vy55 and https://doi.org/10.5878/77ps-4f21